-NorthPoint classifies its financial instruments into one of the following categories: financial instruments at fair value through profit or loss; loans and receivables; and other liabilities (Note 5).
+NorthPoint classifies its financial instruments into one of the following categories: amortized cost; fair value through profit or loss (FVTPL); and other liabilities (Note 5).
 All financial instruments are measured at fair value on initial recognition and recorded on the statement of financial position.
 Financial assets and liabilities are offset and the net amount reported on the statement of financial position when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or realize the asset and settle the liability simultaneously.
-Transaction costs that are directly attributable to the acquisition of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial instruments classified as fair value through profit or loss are expensed as incurred.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets or financial liabilities, as appropriate, on initial recognition.
+Transactions costs directly attributable to the acquisition of financial instruments classified as FVTPL are expensed as incurred.
 Measurement in subsequent periods depends on the classification of the financial instrument.